 For kids under 5 I recommend limiting your list of music teachers to voice instructors, group music classes see above, and any musical enrichment experiences you may find in your search (more on this below).

-If your child hasn’t yet chosen a specific instrument then I recommend adding teachers of all different instruments to your list, and importantly include voice teachers.
+If your child hasn’t yet chosen a specific instrument then I recommend interviewing teachers of all different instruments to your list, and importantly, include voice teachers.
 If your child is already learning a specific instrument then try to find teachers who teach that instrument, but I still recommend including voice teachers and drum teachers.
 I write more below in the music learning goals section about why voice and drum teachers are great for all budding musicians.

 If your child is age 4 - 6 then it’s especially important for teachers to have experience with kids in this same age range, because it’s likely your child will have trouble staying focused and following directions.
 If your child is younger than 4, then I recommend going with group music classes that involve singing, even if they just go to listen.